Lavoy Allen: Sophomore

 As a sophomore, Allen increased his scoring average to 10.9 points per game, second on the team, and again led the team in blocks with 1.56 per game.
 He shot a team-best .579 from the floor, and his .618 field goal percentage in league games led the Atlantic 10.
 In addition, he led the team and finished third in the Atlantic 10 in rebounding with 9.0 rebounds per game.
 He had 14 double-doubles on the season.
 In the Owls' game against Lafayette, Allen broke his thumb and was forced to miss the next game against Buffalo.
 His season-high 23 points came on February 8, when the Owls defeated the Rhode Island Rams 68–62; Allen also had 13 rebounds.
 The following day, Allen received his first Philadelphia Big 5 player of the week honors.
 He would again be honored as Big 5 player of the week on February 23, following a 20-point and season-high 18 rebound performance against St. Bonaventure.

 At the end of the regular season, Allen was named to the All-Atlantic 10 Third Team and All-Atlantic 10 Defensive Team.
 He helped Temple to its second consecutive Atlantic 10 Tournament title and NCAA Tournament appearance.
 In the championship game over Duquesne, Allen contributed 10 points and 14 rebounds.
-He posted 10 points and 11 rebounds against Arizona State in an 2009 NCAA tournament round of 64 loss.
+He posted 10 points and 11 rebounds against Arizona State in a 2009 NCAA tournament round of 64 loss.